LavinaU/Operating-Ststems-Project-2/DevLog.md

 ### My Plan
 - resolve sourcfe file issue
 - if it doesn't work, testing my OnlineGDB sidequest in small bites and committing it

+## 2025-11-17 10:30
+### Thoughts
+Yay!
+Fixed the issues in IntelliJ and also cleaned up the repo.
+Also implemented entering bank/selecting teller/give transaction/wait for teller to process/& leave functionalities.
+Semaphore makes sure there is only one customer at the time.
+I also added random sleep to simul;ate transaction processing. the output follows the format needed.
+Now onto the next!
+It should be pretty fast as I had two sessions to refine this.

+### My Plan
+- add random transaction type, deposit or withdrawl
+- manager semaphore & safe semaphoreS
+- simulated sleep & print statements